 Where is the COVID-19 count being posted?

-Cowichan Tribes case reports are shared twice per week to the Cowichan Tribes website and Facebook page.
-A live update is provided on Mondays and a written report on Thursdays.
+Cowichan Tribes case reports were shared twice per week to the Cowichan Tribes website and Facebook page.
+A live update was provided on Mondays and a written report on Thursdays.
 All previous reports can be found here.

 COVID-19 Symptoms and Getting Tested FAQs

 Key symptoms of COVID-19 include: Fever or chills, Cough, Loss of sense of smell or taste, Difficulty breathing.
 Other symptoms may include: Sore throat, Loss of appetite, Extreme fatigue or tiredness, Headache, Body aches, Nausea or vomiting, Diarrhea.
 See here for a list of symptoms in Hul’q’umi’num.
 For more information on testing visit Island Health Symptoms and Testing page.

 What number do I call to get tested?

 The number to call to book an appointment to get tested is 1-844-901-8442.
 Testing in Duncan is done at the 5151 Polkey road site (ICBC claim centre).
 If you cannot get to the testing site for any reason including mobility issues please call Ts’ewulhtun Health Centre (Mon-Fri 8:30-4:30) at 250-746-6184.You may also TEXT a nurse at 250-732-0087.